GeorgePimpleton/Win32-games/README.md

 If you find better ways to rework the code don't hesitate to let me know.

 ### Musings on Windows© Games
-To be honest the game engine created so many years ago is hard to convert to modern C++ practices.
-It isn't bad code, it just resists being modernized.  \**UGH*\*
+To be honest the game engine was created so many years ago makes it hard to convert to modern C++ practices.
+It isn't bad code, it just fights back being modernized.
+Maybe the game engine needs to be rewritten from top to bottom from scratch.  \**UGH*\*

+Revising the original code to work with a modern Windows compiler isn't hard, just a couple of changes and additions.

+1. Add `#pragma comment(lib, "somelibrary.lib")` in one of the source files that uses a WinAPI system like the Windows multi-media system and you are "good to go."
+No need to modify your project's settings to use the .lib file(s).
+2. Update the WinAPI strings to be consts and usable for Unicode.
+Change LPTSTR to PCTSTR.
+Yeah, those are Windows data types.